Jean Miannay

 French tenor Jean Miannay studied singing in Lausanne with Brigitte Balleys, and in Berlin with Scot Weir.
 He distinguished himself in 2018 at the 4th Raymond Duffaut Competition, where he won the Grand Prize.
 He went on to win prizes at the Clermont-Ferrand Competition, the Kattenburg Competition and the 2nd Vienna International Music Competition.

-In 2018, he made his stage debut at the Opéra de Lausanne, where he has since performed regularly.
-He has appeared there as Nemorino (L'Elisir d'amore), Ferrando (Cosi fan tutte) and Monsieur Triquet (Eugen Oneguin).
+In 2018, he made his stage debut at the Opéra de Lausanne, where he has since performed regularly as Nemorino (L'Elisir d'amore), Ferrando (Cosi fan tutte) and Monsieur Triquet (Eugen Oneguin).

 He made his French debut as Beppe (Pagliacci) at the Massy, Avignon and Clermont-Ferrand operas.